nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 # Customizing the Components for a Deployment

-## Note for users of MetroAG before version 3.0
+## Note for users of MetroAE before version 3.0
-MetroAG before version 3.0 used the deprecated build_vars.yml configuration.
+MetroAE before version 3.0 used the deprecated build_vars.yml configuration.
 In the current version, this is replaced with "deployments" as described in this document.
 An obsolete build_vars.yml file can be converted to a deployment using the following tool:

 ```
 ./convert_build_vars_to_deployment.py <build_vars_file> <deployment_name>
 ```

 ## Prerequisites / Requirements
-To confirm that the intended deployment is supported by MetroAG, see [README.md](../README.md).
+To confirm that the intended deployment is supported by MetroAE, see [README.md](../README.md).

-If you have not previously set up your MetroAG Ansible environment, see [SETUP.md](SETUP.md) before proceeding.
+If you have not previously set up your MetroAE Ansible environment, see [SETUP.md](SETUP.md) before proceeding.

 ## Main Steps